Nom-nom-hub/AutoDocsMaker/docs/autodocs_cli.py.md

 **Purpose:**

-The main function, serving as the entry point for the AutoDocs command-line tool.
-It parses command-line arguments, loads configuration, and initiates the documentation generation process.
+The main entry point for the AutoDocs command-line tool.
+Parses command-line arguments, loads configuration, and initiates the documentation generation process.

 **Parameters:**

 *   `args`:  (Optional) A list of strings representing the command-line arguments.
 If `None`, arguments are parsed from `sys.argv`.

 **Returns:**